Reallusion tools help bring 2049 TV drama to the Netflix streaming platform

 We used the Headshot plugin in CC to quickly create Xiao Xu’s 3D model from photographs, giving us more time to work on the character’s silhouette and appeal—which is severalfold better than modeling from scratch!

-While sculpting the character, we were able to preview various motions, performances, and expressions thanks to the non-destructive workflow of the Headshot face maker tool and the subsequent preservation of the character’s bones and realistic skin textures.
+While sculpting the character, we were able to preview various motions, performances, and expressions thanks to the non-destructive workflow of the Headshot face maker tool and the subsequent preservation of the animated character’s bones and realistic skin textures.
 The finished CC character can be used directly in iClone without the need to transfer files or adjust the materials.
-All we had to do was apply mo-capped expressions to the character to get a performance!
+All we had to do was apply mo-capped expressions to the animated character to get a performance!
 This saved us a lot of time and effort.

 Q: Once the character is finished, how do you go about making him move naturally with iClone?